la2050/archive/_projects/2015/rebuilding-las-port-communities-one-business-at-a-time.md

 'In one sentence, please describe what your organization does': >- PortTech connects entrepreneurs, industry and community to advance innovation, solve port/global environmental challenges, and create jobs.
-'In one to three sentences, please describe your proposal.': >- The PortTech Pitch program provides comprehensive outreach, education and mentoring services to promising tech startups focused on solving global challenges.
-Through dedicated one-on-one mentoring, we begin the process of transforming these startup teams into thriving businesses.
-At the Pitch Competition and PortTechEXPO, we provide an opportunity for entrepreneurs and investors, industry and civic leaders, students and researchers to explore new technologies and connect with innovators.
 Where will you be working?:
   - Harbor area communities surrounding the Ports of Los Angeles and Long Beach How do you plan to use these resources to make change?: